Funeral Planning

 Cemation Services

 According to data published by the Australasian Cemeteries & Crematoria Association (ACCA), around 70% of funerals in Australia now involve cremation, with rates even higher in major cities such as Sydney and Melbourne.
-Rising funeral costs, limited cemetery space, changing cultural attitudes, and the flexibility cremation offers have all contributed to this shift.
+But “cremation” is no longer a single option.
+Today, families can choose from six different types of cremation services, each suited to different needs, budgets, cultural backgrounds, and personal wishes.

-5 Types of Cremation Services Available in Australia
+6 Types of Cremation Services Available in Australia

 1. Direct / No-Attendance Cremation